 Step 1: Get your black hair clean using a shampoo

 Flat ironing is best done with well-protected hair that is clean and moisturized.
-Use a clarifying shampoo such as Nizoral Anti-Dandruff Shampoo to get rid of the dirt and any shampoo from the hair.
+Use a clarifying shampoo for your oily hair such as Nizoral Anti-Dandruff Shampoo to get rid of the dirt, dandruff, and any shampoo from the hair.
 After cleaning the hair, have it moisturized when still damp and let the cream stay for some minutes approximately 30.
 Rinse out the moisturizer with hot water to let out any residue.

 Step 2: Blow dry

 Use your best hair dryer, you can now start drying your hair.
 The best way to do this is to section your hair into smaller parts, attach a wide-tooth comb onto the blow dryer and pass it into your hair.
-After some time, attach a concentrator nozzle to allow hair to get to the scalp of your head.
+After some time, attach a concentrator nozzle to allow hair to get to the scalp of your head even when it is a sensitive scalp.
 Hold your hair taut at the ends and blow-dry in a down motion for proper drying.

 Step 3: Flat iron the black hair